 Compost: All garden lessees can help themselves to the compost just outside the garden to amend their plots.
 There are wheelbarrows and shovels in the shed for your use.
 Just return when through.

 Wood chipping paths: As a reminder you are required to weed and wood chip the north and east pathways surrounding your plot.
-This must be done by the end of the day on June 3, but the earlier you do it, the less maintenance you will have later on.
-Feel free to pile it on thick, which will reduce your time spent replenishing the wood chips and weeding later in the season.
+Feel free to pile the mulch on thick!
+The thicker the better in fact to keep weeds at bay.